US human rights lawyer arrested in Hong Kong granted bail

 That plan was published as an opinion piece in Apple Daily newspaper by former law professor and pro-democracy activist Benny Tai, who was also arrested on Wednesday.
 He said that between 2020 and 2022, there would be 10 steps to “mutual destruction,” including the pro-democracy bloc winning a majority in the legislature, intensifying protests, the forced resignation of Lam due to the budget bill being rejected twice, and international sanctions against the ruling Chinese Communist Party.

-The arrests drew condemnation from the international community, including the U.S. and the European Union.
+The arrests drew condemnation from the U.N., the U.S. and Europe.

+U.S. Secretary of State Mike Pompeo called them an outrage and said the U.S. would explore further sanctions and restrictions on Chinese and Hong Kong officials and entities.

+“I am also appalled by the news of the arrest of an American citizen as part of this campaign of political repression,” he said, adding the United States would not tolerate the arbitrary detention or harassment of its citizens.

+Liz Throssell, a spokesperson for the U.N.
+Human Rights Council in Geneva, said the arrests indicate that “the offence of subversion under the National Security Law is indeed being used to detain individuals for exercising legitimate rights to participate in political and public life.”

-Kurt Tong, the former U.S. consul general in Hong Kong, viewed the arrests as part of a methodical and escalating campaign to eradicate viable opposition politics both among the protesters and elected parties.
+Kurt Tong, the former U.S. consul general in Hong Kong, saw the arrests as part of a methodical and escalating campaign to eradicate viable opposition politics both among the protesters and elected parties.

 “The national security law provides the legal foundation to do that,” said Tong, now a partner at The Asia Group consultancy in Washington, D.C.

 China wants to preserve Hong Kong’s economic vibrancy and free market without what it views as political complications, he said.
-He doesn’t predict a mass exodus by companies, saying the city retains its residual energy and dynamism, but warns there could be a measurable impact over time.
+He didn’t predict a mass exodus by companies, saying the city retains its residual energy and dynamism, but warned there could be a measurable impact over time.

 “China’s taking a big gamble by picking away at parts of the Hong Kong system that it doesn’t like,” he said.
 “It really risks damaging parts that it values.”